hpc-carpentry/hpc-chapel/_episodes/01-intro.md

 Suppose that we have a square metallic plate with some initial heat distribution or **_initial conditions_**.
 We want to simulate the evolution of the temperature across the plate when its border is in contact with a different heat distribution that we call the **_boundary conditions_**.

 The Laplace equation is the mathematical model for the evolution of the temperature in the plate.
-To solve this equation numerically, we need to **_discretize_** it, i.e. to consider the plate as a grid, or matrix of points, and to evaluate the temperature on each point at each iteration, according to the following **_difference equation_**:
+To solve this equation numerically, we need to **_discretise_** it, i.e. to consider the plate as a grid, or matrix of points, and to evaluate the temperature on each point at each iteration, according to the following **_difference equation_**:

 ```
 T[i,j] = 0.25 (Tp[i-1,j] + Tp[i+1,j] + Tp[i,j-1] + Tp[i,j+1])
 ```
-Here T stands for the temperature at the current iteration, while Tp contains the temperature calculated at the past iteration (or the initial conditions in case we are at the first iteration).
-The indices i and j indicate that we are working on the point of the grid located at the i-th row and the j-th column.
+Here `T` stands for the temperature at the current iteration, while `Tp` contains the temperature calculated at the past iteration (or the initial conditions in case we are at the first iteration).
+The indices `i` and `j` indicate that we are working on the point of the grid located at the *i*th row and the *j*th column.

 So, our objective is to: